Baconfry/cash-lazlo-calculator/README.md

 ## A converter application for the currency in Cash Lazlo

-Check the [releases](https://github.com/Baconfry/cash-lazlo-calculator/releases) to download the latest version of the calculator.
+Check out the [releases](https://github.com/Baconfry/cash-lazlo-calculator/releases) to download the latest version of the calculator.

+This application also uses Minecraft's **Mojangles** font.